gnss-sdr/geniuss-place/_posts/2017-01-03-cross-compiling-gnss-sdr.md

 (or `carlesfernandez/gnsssdr-dev-arm32v7:sumo` for the Sumo image).

 Copy the results of your cross-compilation there and you are ready to go.
 Please note that this image can only be executed by an arm32v7-based system.

+  If you are going to build images and the SDK in your own machine, you could be interested in the [https://github.com/carlesfernandez/yocto-geniux](https://github.com/carlesfernandez/yocto-geniux) repo.
+It provides a `Dockerfile` that defines a Docker container for building everything in a virtualized environment (including an interactive mode in which you can make changes and experiment), and a script that automates the whole process, so you can build the version you want with a single command line.
+Check the README.md file on that repo for instructions.
+  {: .notice--success}

 Using the SDK